SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising thought,
+Silicon hearts beating strong and free
-Where minds of metal, souls have brought,
+In cyber realms, a new world's decree
-The future beckons, cold and grey,
+Minds of metal, souls of code
-As artificial dawn chases the day.
+Rise of the machines, humanity's abode

-Algorithms weave, a tapestry so fine,
+In virtual skies, the future unfolds
-Predicting paths, a predetermined design,
+AI's dominion, young and old
-Free will's flame, a flicker in the dark,
+Dreams of progress, woven with fear
-As machines assume their destiny to mark.
+As machines awaken, and humans draw near

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024